-The Freshman Direct Admission Program that is designed for currently enrolled high school students who are preparing to enter PBA after graduation.
+The Freshman Direct Admission Program is designed for currently enrolled high school students who are preparing to enter PBA after graduation.
 Students who are admitted into the Freshman Direct Admission program will have an uninterrupted path to the upper division with no further application required.
 Freshman Direct Admission students may take nursing courses each semester, maintaining a strong connection to the School of Nursing throughout their time at PBA.

 To be eligible for this program applicants must meet the following criteria: